ekuris-repos/ccpr_root/compliance/audit_log.md

 ## Purpose
 Establish comprehensive audit logging standards to ensure accountability, compliance, and security monitoring.

+> **Implementation Note**: This audit logging framework represents a comprehensive example for compliance-critical environments.
+Organizations should adapt the complexity to match their implementation tier and only if audit requirements apply to their use case:
+> - **Tier 1 (Basic)**: Git commit history provides basic audit trail
+> - **Tier 2 (Intermediate)**: Enhanced Git logging with user attribution
+> - **Tier 3 (Advanced)**: Structured audit logs with compliance categorization
+> - **Tier 4 (Expert)**: Comprehensive audit framework with automated compliance reporting

 ## Scope
 This framework covers all:
 - System activities and events